Kubernetes on Proxmox: A Practical Guide

 However, these operate in isolation from the physical layer.
 Diagnosing issues like noisy neighbors requires correlating kubectl top pod data with node-exporter metrics, then manually cordoning nodes—a process that lacks Proxmox’s integrated visibility

-Problem: Cross-Layer Fault Tolerance
+Achieving Cross-Layer Fault Tolerance with Kubernetes on Proxmox

 Proxmox enhances Kubernetes resilience through: